peetuskytta/libft/README.md

 ## Useful Shell

-During the project I realized the need for some shell scripts that make the life of 42 student easier with this project.
+During the project I realized the need for shell scripts that make the life of 42 student easier with this project.

 - [x] 1. **proto.sh**<br>This script updates the Makefile and the .h headerfile with the correct prototypes.
 Make sure you **READ** the instructions in the file before using the script.